hindu-comm/mail_stream_advaita-l/2014/01/Body_is_the_disease/126__shrImallalitAlAlitaH.md

 > in my case.
 >

-​This 'svakriyAvirodhAbhAva' is useful only when the above rule is accepted.
+This 'svakriyAvirodhAbhAva' is useful only when the above rule is accepted.
 So, it's useless to show that you have no virodha.
 Moreover, I've already said that mithyA things are not opposed with unreal-ness and hence I also don't have svakriyAvirodha.
-​

 > >